gstraehle/wdi_2_sql_hw_advanced_joins/README.md

 # Postgres-a-palooza

-Using the included schema and starter data (you may need to create more data to properly test these queries), write SQL queries that will perform tasks or answer questions as follows:
+Used PostgreSQL and starter seed date to answer the following ...

 1. How many comments has each user made per category?
 2. Get a listing of all posts grouped by year.